-Sheep milk does not have the strong taste like goat milk, but it has richer and buttery.
+Sheep milk does not have the strong taste like goat milk, but it is richer and buttery.
 See comparison of Gorgonzola vs goat cheese here.

 Other than that, the bitterness can also be contributed by glutamic acids.
 As the maturation of cheese involves breaking down of casein, which later leads to an increase of glutamic acid in the cheese — thus bitterness (1).